-The first and easiest step in engaging with diners is to encourage their use of your free wifi service.
-This requires an active approach on the part of the restaurant to either advertise or mention that it is available.
-Once a customer taps into your wifi, proper equipment will ensure that they are prompted to provide an email address or a corresponding social media account in order to gain access.
-This means you have gained an opt-in from them to send targeted messages that persuade and promote future visits to your restaurant.
+When a customer taps into your WiFi, a WiFi marketing platform will ensure that they are prompted to provide an email address or a corresponding social media account in order to gain internet access.
+The platform will then create a detailed customer profile for that customer, including demographics pulled from social media or subsequent logins.
+After the first login, you have gained an opt-in from them to send targeted messages that persuade and promote future visits to your restaurant.

-The next step in ensuring your wifi marketing strategy is effective requires a redirect and request for customers to like your locations’ social media page.
-Whether using Facebook, Twitter, Instagram, or another account, taking this step will ensure at least one avenue of communicating with customers again is secure.
+The next step in ensuring your WiFi marketing strategy is effective requires a redirect and request for customers to like your locations’ social media pages.
+Whether using Facebook, Twitter, Instagram, or another social channel, taking this step will ensure this avenue of communicating with customers again is secure.
 While you can lead them to a page, you can’t force them to like it.
 Therefore, it is best to glitter the request with an offer.
-The offer can be a discount or a free item upon next visit, promises of event invitations, and even quality content.
+The offer can be a discount or a free item upon their next visit, promises of event invitations, and even quality, engaging content.

-With the recently popularity of wifi-marketing growing across the world.
-It comes at no surprise that many companies have attempted to create a wifi-marketing solution to add to their product line.
+With the recent surge in popularity of WiFi marketing across the world, it comes as no surprise that many companies have created a WiFi marketing solution to add to their product line.

 - Excellent customer service